Azure/k8s-infra/docs/proposals/generic-reconciler.md

 Worth noting is the inconsistency in the spec here between `name` being `readOnly` and `location` not being `readOnly` but instead having a description stating `It cannot be changed after the resource group has been created`.

-While not perfect the `description` field could also be reviewed to inform based on matching for certain strings, however, how viable that is accross different RPs is currently unknown.
+While not perfect the `description` field could also be reviewed to inform based on matching for certain strings, however, how viable that is across different RPs is currently unknown.

 ### Exposing this information on generated CRD structs